Chemical formula: C₁₈₇H₂₉₁N₄₅O₅₉ Molecular mass: 4,113.641 g/mol

 GLP-1 is a physiological hormone that has multiple actions in glucose and appetite regulation, and in the cardiovascular system.
 The glucose and appetite effects are specifically mediated via GLP-1 receptors in the pancreas and the brain.

 GLP-1 receptors are also expressed in the heart, vasculature, immune system and kidneys.
-Semaglutide had a beneficial effect on plasma lipids, lowered systolic blood pressure and reduced inflammation in clinical studies.
-In animal studies, semaglutide attenuates the development of atherosclerosis by preventing aortic plaque progression and reducing inflammation in the plaque.
+Semaglutide has a beneficial effect on plasma lipids, lowered systolic blood pressure and reduced inflammation in clinical studies.
+Furthermore, animal studies have shown that semaglutide attenuated the development of atherosclerosis and had an anti-inflammatory action in the cardiovascular system.

 All pharmacodynamic evaluations were performed after 12 weeks of treatment (including dose escalation) at steady state with semaglutide 1 mg once weekly.